Site Loader

 Key advice from the Architect

 Our Advice?
 Where possible submit a Planning Application rather than a Permitted Development application.
 The advantage is that the council may allow you to tweak the design to make it acceptable during the 8 week period.
-Most if not all Councils do not permit a Permitted Development application to be altered.
+Most if not all Councils do not permit a Permitted Development Dead application to be altered.

 Read the best way to get a 6m rear extension here